RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

 and then point your browser to [http://localhost:8001](http://localhost:8001).

+{{% note %}}
+RedisInsight also provides a health check endpoint at [http://localhost:8001/healthcheck/](http://localhost:8001/healthcheck/) to monitor the health of the running container.
+{{% /note %}}

 In addition, you can add some additional flags to the docker run command:

 1. You can add the `-it` flag to see the logs and view the progress